WiLAN's 759 Patent validated in U.S.

 The patent does not expire till August 2021.

-Broadcom and Intel requested a re-examination of the patent after a Markman ruling last year in cases related to the patent was given in WiLAN's favor.
+Broadcom BRCM.O and Intel (INTC.O) requested a re-examination of the patent after a Markman ruling last year in cases related to the patent was given in WiLAN's favor.

 Shares of the Ottawa, Ontario-based company were down 3.5 percent at C$6.52 in mid-day trade on Thursday on the Toronto Stock Exchange.